Sanhei/GLE-Model-validation-and-analysis/README.md

 $$x(t_{j+1})=2x(t_j)-\frac{\tau_D}{\tau_m}F(x(t))t^2-\frac{\tau_D^2}{\tau_m\gamma}(y(t_j)-x(t_j))\Delta t^2.$$
 $$y(t_{j+1})=y(t_j)-\tau_D/\gamma(y(t_j)-x(t_j))\Delta t+\sqrt{2\Delta t}\xi$$

-which in the document parameter.h saved all the parameter we need, and the integrator function is stored in the v_verlet.cpp.
+In the document parameter.h, it saved all the parameter we need; the integrator function is stored in the v_verlet.cpp (see the aboved function).
 And in the traj.cpp we just do the iteration.

 And it will generate a .txt file which record each step of time position.
 And a single example:
 ![alt text](https://github.com/Sanhei/A-naive-memory-extraction/blob/main/0.005_traj.svg?raw=true)